Sedum spathulifolium (see-DUM spath-yoo-lif-FOH-lee-um) is an evergreen succulent that belongs to the genus Sedum in the family Crassulaceae.

 How To Propagate Broadleaf Sedum

 You can propagate this plant by taking a stem cutting and placing it in a shallow, well-drained pot of soil.

 Alternatively, you can plant it directly into your garden in the plant’s expected permanent position.

 Stonecrop Sedum Pest and Diseases

-This is a very resistant plant and is free of most succulent pests and diseases.
+This very resistant plant is free of most succulent pests and diseases.

 However, be cautious of overwatering your plant as that could cause damage.

 If consuming the plant in any form, be careful of the quantity, as large portions of the plant can cause stomach sensitivity.

 Aside from being a beautiful ground cover or an addition to your rock garden, spoon-leaved stonecrop is also believed to have some medicinal properties.